Felice Beato: Japan

 While Beato was the first photographer in Japan to sell albums of his works, he quickly recognised their full commercial potential.
 By around 1870 their sale had become the mainstay of his business.
 Although the customer would select the content of earlier albums, Beato moved towards albums of his own selection.
 It was probably Beato who introduced to photography in Japan the double concept of views and costumes/manners, an approach common in photography of the Mediterranean.
-By 1868 Beato had readied two volumes of photographs, "Native Types", containing 100 portraits and genre works, and "Views of Japan", containing 98 landscapes and cityscapes.
+By 1868 Beato had readied two volumes of photographs, Native Types, containing 100 portraits and genre works, and Views of Japan, containing 98 landscapes and cityscapes.
 Many of the photographs in Beato's albums were hand-coloured, a technique that in his studio successfully applied the refined skills of Japanese watercolourists and woodblock printmakers to European photography.

-From about the time of the ending of his partnership with Wirgman in 1869, Beato attempted to retire from the work of a photographer, instead, attempting other ventures and delegating photographic work to others within his own studio in Yokohama, "F. Beato & Co., Photographers", which he ran with an assistant named H. Woollett and four Japanese photographers and four Japanese artists.
+From about the time of the ending of his partnership with Wirgman in 1869, Beato attempted to retire from the work of a photographer, instead attempting other ventures and delegating photographic work to others within his own studio in Yokohama, "F. Beato & Co., Photographers", which he ran with an assistant named H. Woollett, four Japanese photographers and four Japanese artists.
 Kusakabe Kimbei was probably one of Beato's artist-assistants before becoming a photographer in his own right.
-These other ventures failed, but Beato's photographic skills and personal popularity ensured that he could successfully return to work as a photographer.
+These other ventures failed, but Beato's photographic skills and personal popularity ensured he could successfully return to work as a photographer.
 Beato photographed with Ueno Hikoma, and possibly taught photography to Raimund von Stillfried.

 In 1871 Beato served as official photographer with the United States naval expedition of Admiral Rodgers to Korea.
-Although it is possible that an unidentified Frenchman photographed Korea during the 1866 invasion of Ganghwa Island, Beato's photographs are the earliest of Korea whose provenance is clear.
+Although it is possible an unidentified Frenchman photographed Korea during the 1866 invasion of Ganghwa Island, Beato's photographs are the earliest of Korea whose provenance is clear.
 Beato's business ventures in Japan were numerous.
 He owned land and several studios, was a property consultant, had a financial interest in the Grand Hotel of Yokohama, and was a dealer in imported carpets and women's bags, among other things.
 He also appeared in court on several occasions, variously as plaintiff, defendant, and witness.
 On 6 August 1873 Beato was appointed Consul General for Greece in Japan.

 In 1877 Beato sold most of his stock to the firm Stillfried & Andersen, who then moved into his studio.
 In turn, Stillfried & Andersen sold the stock to Adolfo Farsari in 1885.
 Following the sale to Stillfried & Andersen, Beato apparently retired for some years from photography, concentrating on his parallel career as a financial speculator and trader.
 On 29 November 1884 he left Japan, ultimately landing in Port Said, Egypt.
-It was reported in a Japanese newspaper that he had lost all his money on the Yokohama silver exchange.
+It was reported in a Japanese newspaper he had lost all his money speculating on the Yokohama silver exchange.